lingamjetta/EDA/README.md

+# Exploratory data analysis with ggplot2
-# EDA
+# Introduction of EDA
-Exploratory data analysis with qplot
+ Exploratory data analysis mean find the hidden patterns from data using visual methods